11 Apr 2019

 The main point of difference with investment bonds is the way earnings are taxed.
 If you hold onto an investment bond for at least 10 years, you won’t have to pay additional tax on any profits that you’ve made when you eventually sell (or redeem) your investment.
 That’s because such investment bonds are seen as ‘tax-paid’ investments, where earnings are taxed within the bond along the way at 30%.
 If you’re paying more than 30% in income tax, an investment bond may be a tax-effective structure to help you invest.

-You can purchase an annuity through your super, through insurance, or with ordinary savings.
-It’s important to note though, that if you’re using your super money for the purchase, you won’t be able to access the funds until you reach your preservation age.
+You can purchase an annuity through your super or with ordinary savings.
+It’s important to note though, that if you’re using your super money for the purchase, you won’t be able to access the funds until you reach your preservation age and retire.

-LICs are a type of investment which are incorporated as companies and listed on a stock exchange.
+LICs are a type of investment vehicle which are incorporated as companies and listed on a stock exchange.
 Most LICs operate in a similar way to a managed fund with an internal or external manager responsible for selecting and managing the company’s investments on your behalf to provide diversity.
-The difference is that the assets they invest in are shares in other companies.
+LICs commonly invest in shares in other companies.

-It’s important to note that LICs are ‘closed-ended’ investments which means there’s a set amount of money initially invested which does not change.
-Shareholders can come and go, but the amount of capital in the LIC does not change as investors change.
-This means the investment manager can focus on managing the investment, and not trying to raise funds if a shareholder exits the investment.
+It’s important to note that LICs are ‘closed-ended’ investments, which means there’s a set amount of shares available that does not change.
+Shareholders can come and go, but the amount of capital in the LIC doesn’t change as investors change.
+This means the investment manager can focus on managing the investment, rather than trying to raise funds if a shareholder exits the investment or making additional investments if more investors come on board.

-REITs can provide investors with exposure to the property market in a way that is more diversified – and potentially more cost-effective – than buying a single property.
+REITs can provide investors with exposure to the property market in a way that is more diversified – commercial and industrial property and potentially more cost-effective – than buying a single property.

 As a precious metal, gold is a commodity that can be bought or sold based on set market value.
 Some people like to invest in gold as a way to hedge against inflation.
 However, investing in physical gold bars can be cumbersome.
 Other ways to invest in gold include buying derivatives, gold receipts, gold ETFs and gold mining stocks.

-Australia’s alternative finance market has grown by 53% in the 12 months to September 2017 as investors continue to tap into emerging trends and explore new ways to grow their wealth.
+Australia’s alternative finance market has grown by 53% in the 12 months to September 2017 as investors continue to tap into emerging trends and explore new ways to grow their wealth4.

-P2P lending is a way you can borrow money without going through a traditional lender (like a bank).
+P2P lending is a way you can borrow money without going through a traditional lender (such as a bank).
 It operates by connecting investors with companies or people looking for a loan.

 Most P2P lending is run via an online platform that acts as an intermediary between investors and borrowers and charges a fee-for-service.
 Through the platform, the lender will be able to see what loan they would like to fund, and, the borrower must pay the loan back over time with interest.

-Some platforms also allow investors to diversify their investment across other assets (like a managed fund).
-The details including the amount of control a lender has, length of the loan and at what interest rate, varies between P2P providers.
+Some platforms also allow investors to diversify their investment across other assets (such as a managed fund).
+The details, including the amount of control a lender has, length of the loan and at what interest rate, varies between P2P providers.

 Cryptocurrencies are kept in a digital wallet and can be used to pay for real goods and services.
 Transactions are recorded using a vast digital ledger called a blockchain.
 It’s most commonly used for online payments but can in some cases can be used in stores.
-However, because cryptocurrency is not legal tender, it’s not accepted everywhere.
+However, because cryptocurrency is not legal tender, it’s not accepted everywhere and is not backed by any government.

 It’s also important to look into any potential legal and tax implications, as these can vary depending on the type of investment you make.

 Different types of investments carry different levels of risk which can influence the returns you may receive.
 People tend to have different appetites for risk, so it’s important to understand yours before investing.
-The AMP Investment Style calculator can help you to understand your risk appetite.
-You can access the calculator at the bottom of the page.
+The AMP Investment Style calculator can help you to understand your risk appetite..

 Generally, investments that carry more risk are better suited to long-term timeframes, as these often come with greater short-term volatility, which means they can change rapidly and unpredictably.
 However, being too conservative with your investments may make it harder to reach your goals.

 A good way to manage risk can be to spread your investments across different asset classes.
-This is known as diversification.
+This is known as diversification, and is one of the first things you will learn about when looking into how to invest for beginners.

 Diversification reduces your overall investment risk and leaves you less exposed to a single economic event.
-Meaning if one sector or asset performs badly, you won’t lose all your money.
+So if one sector or asset performs badly, the other areas of your investment may not be as badly affected.

 It can also be a good idea to diversify within asset classes.
 For example, a share portfolio may hold shares across different sectors such as banking, resources, healthcare and technology, and across both domestic and international markets.